chromium/chromium/docs/python3_migration.md

 ### GN/Ninja actions

-Most targets in the build use Python3 now, and anything declared via an `action()` rule in GN will use Python3.
+All targets in the build use Python3 now, and anything declared via an `action()` rule in GN will use Python3.

-Some targets still require Python2; they are declared as [python2_action] targets instead.
-To migrate them to Python3, change the `python2_action` to `action` and make sure things still build.

 ### Tests